frgrisk/terraform-aws-turbo-deploy/README.md

 - ecr_repository_name

-    The name of the ecr_repository that you created and contains the image for the lambda function
+    The name of the ecr registry that you created and contains the image for the lambda function
 - s3_tf_bucket_name

     The name that you will give to the S3 bucket (must be unique)